salesforce-heroku-workshops/enterprise-java-developer/index.md

             ssh -T heroku.com 22
             telnet heroku.com 22

-    2. If the connection is refused then you will need to ask your network administrators to open up SSH access to `heroku.com` (port 22).
+   *If the connection is refused then you will need to ask your network administrators to open up SSH access to `heroku.com` (port 22)*

 * Java SE 6 - JDK: